Sample Marketing Letter To Referring Physicians

 Focus your text on building a logical progression from problem-description to practical solution.
 Educate and emphasize key ideas Using illustrations, charts, graphs, and any other showable evidence to help the reader draw a conclusion about your solution option.
 For example, this chart compares the cost of a letter campaign to the average revenue expected from one new referral source.
 Does the visual help focus attention on the value of a successful physician letter campaign?

 - How does your information compare to your competitors’?

 - Do you use headings, call-out boxes, bullets, and other formatting to help the reader get the logical flow just by scanning?

-If your educational information builds enough credibility, your reader is now in a position to consider taking the next step with your offer, or call to action.
+If your educational information builds enough credibility, your reader is now in a position to consider taking the next step in the Results Formula – the call to action.

-Red Sharpie Time: See How We Apply The Results Formula To 2 Of The Crummiest Sample Marketing Letter To Referring Physicians We’ve Ever Seen.
+Red Sharpie Time: See How We Apply The Results Formula To 2 Of The Crummiest Sample Marketing Letters To Referring Physicians We’ve Ever Seen.